LAPAROSCOPIC Surgery: A Modern Approach to Minimally Invasive Care

 1. Is laparoscopic surgery safe?

-2. How long does it take to recover?
+2. How long does recovery take?

 3. Will I have scars?

-4. Can any surgery be done laparoscopically?
+4. Can all surgeries be done laparoscopically?

 5. Is robotic surgery better than laparoscopy?

 It depends.
-Robotic-assisted laparoscopy offers more precision.
+Robotic-assisted laparoscopy offers enhanced precision, especially in complex cases.